-5.1.
 In preparing this statement and reviewing the effectiveness of the Council's governance arrangements, the following areas have been identified for improvement.
-These include some issues that are still in progress from preceding years, which are restated here for completeness.
-All are set out in the table below, together with the steps to be taken to address them.
+These are set out in the table below, together with the steps to be taken to address them.